Key Takeaways:

 Why it matters:

-Hybrid Pricing Models: Flexibility Monetization
+5. Hybrid Pricing Models Power Flexible Monetization

 Why it matters: